akluev/public/README.md

-# public
+# python
-This is my public repository on github ( mostly Python)
+This is my public python repository on github